Millions of Americans rely on prescription drugs every year to treat illnesses

 you should speak to a

 wrongful death attorney.
-With the right legal help, you can seek compensation for the medical
+With the right legal help you can seek compensation for the medical bills

-bills resulting from the drug complications, for funeral expenses, and
+resulting from the drug complications, for funeral expenses, and for the

-for the pain and suffering, emotional damages and lost companionship that
+pain and suffering, emotional damages and lost companionship that you

-you suffered as a result of your loss.
-However, protecting your rights
+suffered as a result of your loss.
+However, protecting your rights and

-At the Dunnion Law Firm, we’ve helped many people seek compensation
+At Dunnion Law Firm, we’ve helped many people seek compensation while

 this kind of loss and need help, give us a call for help today!